dhilt/vscroll/README.md

   <img src="https://user-images.githubusercontent.com/4365660/104845671-ad1d4b80-58e7-11eb-9cc9-4a00ebcbc9e8.png">
 </p>

 Basically, the consumer layer can be omitted and the end Application developers can use VScroll directly.
-Currently there exist two consumer implementations built on top of VScroll:
+This repository has a [minimal demo page](https://dhilt.github.io/vscroll/) of direct use of the VScroll library in a non-specific environment.
+There are also several consumer implementations built on top of VScroll:

   - [ngx-ui-scroll](https://github.com/dhilt/ngx-ui-scroll), Angular virtual scroll directive
   - [vscroll-native](https://github.com/dhilt/vscroll-native), virtual scroll module for native JavaScript applications
+  - [Vue integration sample](https://stackblitz.com/edit/vscroll-vue-integration?file=src%2Fcomponents%2FVScroll.vue), very rough implementation for Vue

 ## Getting started